iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 -----------

-This function escapes non-alphanumeric characters in the argument so that it can be used inside paths, for instance as an dict key.
+This function escapes non-alphanumeric characters in the argument so that it can be used inside paths, for instance as a dict key.
 Non-alphanumeric characters are replaced by an underscore followed by the hex value of the character.
 If the string begins with a digit, the initial digit is also escaped.
 If the argument is the empty string, the